I correctly predicted that there was a violation of human rights in ÇOBAN v. TURKEY.

 the application (no.

-50239/11) against the Republic of Türkiye lodged with the Court under Article 34 of the Convention for the Protection of Human Rights and Fundamental Freedoms (“the Convention”) on 31 May 2011 by a Turkish national, Mr Fesih Çoban (“the applicant”), who was born in 1958 and lives in Muş and who had been granted legal aid and was represented by Mr Ü. Avcı, a lawyer practising in Van;
+42820/19) against the Republic of Bulgaria lodged with the Court under Article 34 of the Convention for the Protection of Human Rights and Fundamental Freedoms (“the Convention”) on 6 August 2019 by a German national, Mr İsmail Peksert (“the applicant”), who was born in 1955, lives in Wuppertal and was represented by Mr G. İşler, a lawyer practising in Bursa;

 the parties’ observations;